Z4kr-Sec/Z4kr-Sec.github.io/content/_index.md

 ---
 title: Z4kr Security.
-description: Main landing page for my site, the goal is to show the last 9 writeups I have done.
+description: Welcome to Z4kr Security this is a place designed to learn and understand hacking concepts!
 toc: false
+width: wide
-layout: wide
+layout: single
 excludeSearch: true
 ---